0

 1.4 Business Opportunity in E-Waste Recycling

 Recycling WEEE and repurposing electronic components is far more sustainable than disposal, transforming e-waste into a valuable resource.
 It contains precious metals like gold, silver, platinum, and palladium, making it a profitable urban mine.
-With rising domestic e-waste generation and international dumping, India presents a thriving business opportunity in e-waste recycling.

 1.5 Types of E-Waste – Categories & Recycling Potential